Finance & Budgeting

 - Other detail worksheets for Capital Purchases, In-Kind Contributions, Productions, and special worksheets to suit the specific departmental needs of your organization can be created as necessary and linked to the Full Budget.

-- AACT Resource Library: "Financial Management for Nonprofits" discusses financial roles and responsibilities of executives and staff, basics of accounting, developing an operating budget, working with auditors, and more.
-This article is part of our AACT-member Resource Library (Click on 'Most Recently Posted' in menu).
+- "Financial Management for Nonprofits" discusses financial roles and responsibilities of executives and staff, basics of accounting, developing an operating budget, working with auditors, and more.
+(This article is part of our AACT-member Resource Library: search using the word financial)

 - Free Booklet (PDF): Budgeting: A Guide for Small Nonprofit Organizations